orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 But its message stuck: learning happens *through* the game, not *before* it.
 Over time I learned to trust the process.

-Even today, I wouldn’t claim perfect alignment with every principle — and that’s fine.
+EEven now, I’m still learning — and that’s the point.
-The CLA itself is about continuous exploration.
+The CLA is built on continuous exploration.

 ---

 ## The First Experiments

 When I introduced my first CLA drills, the reaction was instant — **the players loved it.**
-The energy was different.
-Instead of repeating the same motion over and over, they were exploring, reacting, laughing — *learning.*
+Instead of repeating the same motion, they were exploring, reacting, laughing — *learning*.

 ---